agateau/pyqt-webkit-tutorial/tut1/tut1.markdown

         def quit(self):
             QApplication.quit()

 The important part here are the "@pyqtSlot()" decorators, which take care of turning our methods into slots.
-As you may have guessed, the decorator expect you to describe the type of the parameters accepted by your method, as well as the type of the returned value, if any.
+As you may have guessed, the decorator expects you to describe the type of the parameters accepted by your method, as well as the type of the returned value, if any.

 Now that this done, lets create a Window class which will instantiate our Foo class and pass it to JavaScript: